Skip to Section

 Our Core Values

-Flat closure is reconstruction of the chest wall contour.
+Aesthetic flat closure (flat closure) is reconstruction of the chest wall contour.

 Flat denial is when a surgeon disregards the patient’s consent and fails to perform the agreed upon flat closure.